 What are warbles?

-Cuterebra is the genus or scientific family name of the North American botfly.
+Cuterebra is the genus or scientific family name of the North American rabbit or rodent botfly.
 Twenty-six species of Cuterebra are known to occur in the U.S. and Canada.
-Botflies are also found in Mexico and the neo-tropical regions.
+Botflies are also found in Mexico and the neotropical region.
 Cuterebra larvae develop within the tissues of certain animal hosts, and during this phase of their life cycle, they are commonly referred to as 'warbles'.

 What is the cuterebra or botfly life cycle?

 The adult botfly deposits its eggs near or in the opening of rodent and rabbit burrows.
 After hatching, the botfly larvae, which typically infect rodents and rabbits, enters the host's body through an opening such as the nose or mouth, or through a skin wound.
-After several days, they migrate to the tissues beneath the skin where they encyst and continue their development.
+A dog or cat is often accidentally infected with the larvae as they investigate rabbit or rodent dens or burrows (holes).
+After several days, the botfly larvae migrate to the tissues beneath the skin where they encyst and continue their development.

 How did my dog get warbles?